In this post, we want to share with you how to DIY RV roof repair. Living in an RV has amazing moments, but things also go wrong.

 After the storm, Tucker went up on the roof and that is when he discovered the holes.
 He patched it best he could with heavy-duty gorilla tape and then ordered the materials needed to do an RV roof repair.

-The EPDM rubber roofing material that most RVs come with is generally pretty tough as far as roofing materials go, but it does tear if caught hard enough.
+The EPDM rubber roofing material that most RVs come with is generally pretty tough as far as roofing materials go.
+Rubber roofs last for years but they do tear if caught hard enough.

 RV roof repair steps and materials